sukumardhoni/reciflix-ionic/readme.md

 Next Version
 -------------

+try ionic push for sending push notifications to users when the app is not in active state try ionic deploy for pushing updates to app directly

 allow videos be submitted by the user

 allow users to be able to submit the procedure and ingradients